LIVING Letter

 boosts the life-giving enzyme activity in the body.
 Food enzymes

 are only found in raw foods.
 Cooking destroys them.
+While all

 raw foods contain enzymes, the most powerful enzyme-rich food are